TezWell/VisualTez/documentation/docs/testing.md

 ## Create a test suite

-The `test suite` block is a root block that aggregates various testing actions sequentially.
+The `test suite` block is a top-level block that aggregates various testing actions sequentially, allowing the user to validate if the contract is functioning as designed.

 <div style={{ display: "flex", justifyContent: "center" }}>
     <video width="80%" loop controls autoPlay muted>